About the Artist:

 The Cork based conceptual artist S H Bean (b.1954) presents a radically new approach to Photography and this approach begins by asking: “What do things look like when we don’t look at them?

-“My influences stem in general from the avant-garde, in particular, the work of Alexander Rodchenko, Man Ray, the Czech avant-garde photographer Jaroslav Rössler, and the Japanese Photographer Kansuki Yamamoto, but I am also heavily influenced by the work of the West Coast Minimalist James Turrell.”
+“My influences stem in general from the avant-garde, in particular, the work of Alexander Rodchenko, Man Ray, the Czech avant-garde photographer Jaroslav Rössler, and the Japanese Photographer Kansuki Yamamoto, but I am also heavily influenced by the work of the West Coast Minimalist James Turrell.
+I spent a good part of the 1990’s working in Europe on various projects for him”

 For the buyer: Depending on the project, (in the case of the Early Light Colour Abstracts edition) the buyer receives a numbered, signed and stamped Digigraphie Certificate with each print and the border of the print is embossed with RightBrain’s official Digigraphie cold press stamp, and dated, titled, numbered and signed by the artist.
 All prints are registered and an image placed on the Digigraphie website.